-Looking for the best EHR systems for your nonprofit?
-Managing community health data can be overwhelming without the right tools.
-Electronic Health Records (EHR) systems streamline documentation, enable secure data access, and support collaborative care—making them essential for modern nonprofits delivering health and human services.
+Looking for the best EHR systems for your healthcare or community health organization?
+Managing client and community health data can be overwhelming without the right tools.
+Electronic Health Record (EHR) systems streamline documentation, enable secure data access, and support collaborative care—making them essential for small organizations delivering health and human services.

-But with limited budgets, evolving grant requirements, and small teams, choosing the right EHR for a nonprofit can feel like navigating a maze.
+With limited budgets, evolving grant requirements, and small teams, choosing the right EHR can feel like navigating a maze.

-In this blog, we compare the top EHR systems designed for small nonprofits and community-based organizations and share a step-by-step guide to help you pick the right fit.
-Whether you're just starting or looking to switch, this guide will help you make an informed choice.
+In this guide, we compare top EHR systems designed for small healthcare and community-based organizations and provide a step-by-step approach to help you select the right fit.
+Whether you’re just starting or considering a switch, this guide will help you make an informed choice.

-An EHR tailored for nonprofits helps by :
+An EHR tailored for these organizations helps by :

 Why Choose Pillar?

-Pillar is purpose-built for nonprofits and community organizations.
-It goes beyond basic EHR functions—offering integrated tools for care planning, referrals, volunteer coordination, and grant reporting.
+Pillar is purpose-built for community health and healthcare organizations.
+It goes beyond basic EHR functions, offering integrated tools for care planning, referrals, volunteer coordination, and grant reporting.

 Key Benefits :

-Best For : Community health nonprofits, Hospital and Clinics, CBOs, housing support, and multi-service organizations.
+Best For : Community health programs, hospital-affiliated clinics, CBOs, housing support, and multi-service organizations

 Why Choose AWARDS?

-Foothold's EHR system is highly configurable and caters to behavioral health and substance use nonprofits.
+Foothold’s EHR is highly configurable, tailored for behavioral health and substance use programs.

 Key Benefits :

-Slightly steeper learning curve; pricing may vary with customization.
+Considerations : Slightly steeper learning curve; pricing varies with customization

 Why Choose NextGen?

-This is a full-featured clinical EHR designed for small medical clinics and FQHCs.
+Full-featured clinical EHR designed for small medical clinics and Federally Qualified Health Centers (FQHCs).

 Key Benefits :

-Heavily medical-focused; may be too complex for non-clinical nonprofits.
+Considerations : Heavily medical-focused; may be too complex for non-clinical community programs

 Why Choose AthenaOne?

-Offers a complete suite of EHR, billing, and patient engagement tools.
+Complete EHR suite with billing and patient engagement tools.

 Key Benefits :